 In February 2007, the FASB issued Statement No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities" ("SFAS 159").
 SFAS 159 provides that companies may elect to measure specified financial instruments and warranty and insurance contracts at fair value on a contract-by-contract basis, with changes in fair value recognized in earnings each reporting period.
 The election, called the "fair value option," will enable some companies to reduce the variability in reported earnings caused by measuring related assets and liabilities differently.
 Companies may elect fair-value measurement when an eligible asset or liability is initially recognized or when an event, such as a business combination, triggers a new basis of accounting for that asset or liability.
 The election is irrevocable for every contract chosen to be measured at fair value and must be applied to an entire contract, not to only specified risks, specific cash flows, or portions of that contract.
-SFAS 159 is effective as of the beginning of a company's first fiscal year that begins and adoption is not allowed.
-Companies may adopt SFAS 159 as of the beginning of a fiscal year that begins on or before November 15, 2007 if the choice to adopt early is made after SFAS 159 has been issued and within 120 days of the beginning of the fiscal year of adoption and the entity has not issued GAAP financial statements for any interim period of the fiscal year that begins ere permitted to elect fair-value measurement for any eligible item within SFAS 159 scope at the date they initially adopt SFAS 159.
-Ite adjustment to reflect the difference between the fair value and the current carrying amount of the assets and liabilities for which a company elects fair-value measurement is reported as a cumulative-effect adjustment to the opening balance of retained earnings upon adoption.
+SFAS 159 is effective as of the beginning of a company's first fiscal year that begins after November 15, 2007.
+Retrospective application is not allowed.
+Companies may adopt SFAS 159 as of the beginning of a fiscal year that begins on or before November 15, 2007 if the choice to adopt early is made after SFAS 159 has been issued and within 120 days of the beginning of the fiscal year of adoption and the entity has not issued GAAP financial statements for any interim period of the fiscal year that includes the early adoption date.
+Companies are permitted to elect fair-value measurement for any eligible item within SFAS 159's scope at the date they initially adopt SFAS 159.
+The adjustment to reflect the difference between the fair value and the current carrying amount of the assets and liabilities for which a company elects fairvalue measurement is reported as a cumulative-effect adjustment to the opening balance of retained earnings upon adoption.
 Companies that adopt SFAS 159 early must also adopt all of SFAS 157's requirements at the early adoption date.
-Management is assessing the impact of adopting SFAS 159 and cu
+Management is assessing the impact of adopting SFAS 159 and currently does not believe the adoption will have a material impact on our financial position, cash flows or results of operations.